NitroHxC/NeonUart/README.md

 - the `msg ID` (between 0 and 255 .
 A "Family" byte is already there for future dev, so we'll have up to 65535 messages)
 - the msg struct (the actual stuff you want to send), with configurable max size
 - the msg struct `sizeof()` ... can't avoid this
-- a callback function that handles the stuff when received
+- an application callback function that handles the stuff when received

 Then we'll have our regular loop feeding the parser with the `neon_parse_char(...)` function.

 When a msg is parsed, its payload is dispatched to an handler function that can pack/unpack the message based on the sizeof() that we linked to the specific msg type, and then will call the right application callback.

-Refer to `example1.cpp` in this repository.
+Refer to `example1.cpp` in this repository for the actual usage, I also commented some look-like for Arduino lovers.

 ### Things to be aware of